TheAwesomeShaz/TheAwesomeShaz/README.md

 ##  👋 Hi!
-I'm Shahbaaz Khan (TheAwesomeShaz Gamedev 🕹)
+I'm Shahbaaz Khan (aka TheAwesomeShaz 🕹)

 - 🔭 I’m currently working on <b>Games</b>
 - 🌱 I’m either learning everything related to Game Development or procrastinating by watching youtube vids no in between
-- 💻 small gaming laptop, but big dream, also lot of impostor syndrome😀
+- 💻 small gaming laptop, but big dream, also lot of impostor syndrome

 <!--
 **ShahbaazKhan-TheAwesomeShaz/ShahbaazKhan-TheAwesomeShaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.